hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Remember that the `new` operator creates a new object.
 Suppose that you call the `Car` constructor with `new`.
 Informally, we can say that the resulting object is a car.
 More formally, we can say that the object is an **instance** of a `Car`.

-The `instanceof` operator lets us determine whether a given constructor created an object:
+One effect that we didn't mention when talking about the `new` operator is that *the object it returns contains some information that ties it back to the constructor that created the object*.
+The `instanceof` operator uses that information to determine what constructor created the object.

 ```js
 function Car(args) {